Shared License Buffer (SLB) User Guide

 |SLB_abaqus_map.pl||Compute number of Abaqus licenses needed||SLB_abaqus_map.pl -ncpu1 78 -ncpu2 104|

-The start and end times can be specified in epoch time (where epoch time is
+The start and end times can be specified in epoch time (the time lapse in

 -ts epoch_start -te epoch_end

-- The start time can be specified in epoch time as in (1) and the duration can
+The start time can be specified in epoch time, and the duration can

 -ts epoch_start -dur hours